petesteamster/capstone/README.md

 <p align="left">
   <img src="table02.png" height="300" width="300">
 </p>
 The table reports the 95% confidence interval for the p-value calculated by the KS-test.
-The null value for the KS-test assumes that distribution A = distribution B. We compared R imputed data to the actual data and the Python imputed data to the actual data.
+The null hypothesis for the KS-test assumes that distribution A = distribution B. We compared R imputed data to the actual data and the Python imputed data to the actual data.
 Per results, we can reject the null hypothesis for the Python data and we cannot reject the null for the R data.

 - Note: We also used the KS-tests on our simulated data.
-For the sim-data, we filtered out sets that were simular based on Kolmogorov–Smirnov.
-All sim-distributions that had p-values between them that were greater than .05 we thrown out.
-We did this to help insure all of our sim-distributions were dissimular.
+For the sim-data, we filtered out data sets that were simular based on Kolmogorov–Smirnov.
+All sim-data distributions that had p-values between them that were greater than .05 were thrown out.
+We did this to help insure all of our sim-data distributions were dissimular.

 - Based on our results, we conclude that the R version of MICE does a very good job of imputing data that matches the distribution of the observed values.
 On the other hand, the Python version of MICE does not do well at this task.
 R has a better implementation of MICE than Python does.

 # Next Step(s)

+ - We want to apply our methodolgy to do other comparsions.
+For example, we want to see how MICE and Amelia match up.
+Also, Python has a second implementation of MICE in scikit-learn which we want to investigate.
  - We want to see how the imputations perform in models.
 We will compare models with no imputed data, models with a mix of imputed/observed and models with some imputed data on each row.
-We will do this for R and Python.